Friday prayer

+Friday prayer during Ramadan in the Al-Aqsa Mosque in Jerusalem, the third holiest site in Islam, with about 300,000 gathered.

-Friday prayer, or congregational prayer (صَلَاة ٱلْجُمُعَة), is the meeting together of Muslims for communal prayer and a service at midday every Friday.
+Friday prayer, or congregational prayer (صلاة الجمعة), is the meeting together of Muslims for communal prayer and a service at midday every Friday.
 In Islam, the day itself is called Yawm al-Jum'ah (shortened to Jum'ah), which translated from Arabic means "Day of Meeting", "Day of Assembly" or "Day of Congregation".

 On this day, all Muslim men are expected to meet and participate at the designated place of meeting and prostration (mosque), with certain exceptions due to distance and situation.
 Women and children can also participate, but do not fall under the same obligation that men do.

 In many Muslim countries, the weekend includes Fridays, and in others, Fridays are half-days for schools and some workplaces.
 It is one of the most exalted Islamic rituals and one of its confirmed obligatory acts.

 Service

 The meeting service consists of several parts including ritual washing, chants, recitation of scripture and prayer, and sermons or discussions.